-AIL has responded to the educational crisis by providing education to poor urban and rural Afghans, especially women and children, through community based Learning Centers and schools.
-AIL is making great strides in providing education, but the access to written learning materials is limited at best.
-Most texts are available are from foreign sources and do not address the educational needs of Afghans, and other books that will meet the needs are not being produced.
+AIL has responded to the education crisis by providing education to poor urban and rural Afghans, especially women and children, through its community based Learning Centers and schools but access to written learning materials is limited.
+Most available texts are from foreign sources and do not address the educational needs of Afghans, while other relevant books are not being produced in sufficient quantities.

 The project goal is to have small lending libraries in all of AIL's Learning Centers and schools and to expand the collection in the public library.
 AIL also plans to open lending libraries in each of its 3 offices to provide better access to books for the local communities.
 To achieve this goal, AIL will need to both publish and purchase books.
 All of these libraries will be available to the students of the Learning Centers and schools and will be shared with the communities they serve.

-The value of books is clear.
-Reading helps us receive information, pass time, understand other people's perspectives and cultures, to write and think better, and to see a world outside of the one in which we live.
-At least 25,000 women and children each year will benefit from reading thee books.
+The value of books to expand the mind and learning is clear.
+Reading helps people receive information, understand other people's perspectives and cultures, to write and think better, and to see a world outside of the one in which they live.
+At least 25,000 women and children each year will benefit from reading these books.

 Help raise money for this important cause by creating a personalized fundraising page for this project.Start a Fundraiser